Appsterdam/open/help/GitHubTips.md

 ### Rule 4: _Use GitHub usernames_

 Mentioning people by their GitHub username will notify them via email.
 And next to that, it's pretty much the same reason why you should use `@username` conventions on Twitter.

+## Getting notified of issues

+Notifications are powered by the watch button

+Notifications are powered by the repositories you are watching.
+If you are watching a repository, you will receive notifications for all discussions.

+* Issues and their comments
+* Pull Requests and their comments
+* Comments on any commits

+If you are not watching a repository, you'll only be notified for discussions for which you participate.

+* @mentions
+* Assignments
+* Commits you author or commit
+* Any discussion you've commented on

+You're automatically watching a bunch of repositories based on your permissions — it's probably a good idea to go through and unwatch repositories you're not interested in.